Mitilda and Gabriel made it over the wall of another city, still undetected.

 "We could split up."

 "That would help, but there has to be a better way.
 I want to gather a whole bunch of people together before we do any demonstration.
-But they might call the guards on us even before we show them magic - they'd still get a reward for turning in curfew breakers."
+But they're not just going to come outside.
+They might call the guards on us even before we show them magic - they'd still get a reward for turning in curfew breakers."

 Mitilda entered a house, using telekinesis to pick the lock.
 There were five people asleep.
 "Hey," she said softly, then repeated it louder until they started to stir.
 The older daughter was the first to open her eyes.